Skip advert

 Advertisement

-Overall the Clio feels like a quality product on the road: polished, comfortable and, at higher speeds, as refined as some hatchbacks from the class above.
-But the Clio has also garnered a reputation for driving thrills over the years and it remains one of the better handling superminis on the market.
+Overall, the Renault Clio feels like a quality product on the road: polished, comfortable, and, at higher speeds, as refined as some hatchbacks from the class above.
+But the Clio has also garnered a reputation for driving thrills over the years, and it remains one of the better-handling superminis on the market.

 Advertisement - Article continues below

-The steering is well weighted and direct, and there’s just a hint of body roll as you chuck the Clio into corners.
+The steering is well-weighted and direct, and there’s just a hint of body roll as you chuck the Clio into corners.
 It also manages to remain composed even on bumpy back roads, thanks to the Clio’s forgiving ride.
-The heavily bolstered sports seats in top-spec Esprit Alpine models also stop you sloshing around the cabin when changing direction quickly, although wider individuals may find them a little snug.
+The heavily bolstered sports seats in top-spec esprit Alpine models also stop you from sloshing around the cabin when changing direction quickly, although wider individuals may find them a little snug.

 The high-mounted six-speed manual gear lever in the pure-petrol model works well ergonomically but doesn’t have the most engaging gear change action.
-Changing gear is a more pleasurable experience in a Ford Fiesta or Volkswagen Polo, but there’s nothing especially terrible about the Clio’s manual ‘box.
+Changing gear is a more pleasurable experience in a SEAT Ibiza or Volkswagen Polo, but there’s nothing especially terrible about the Clio’s manual ‘box.

 The Clio’s hybrid powertrain, meanwhile, always starts off running in electric mode, so you simply zip away from a standstill.
 You have to be incredibly delicate with the throttle if you don’t want to wake the E-Tech’s petrol engine, otherwise it’ll wake from its slumber once you go beyond 20mph.
 The transition is smooth enough in the default ‘My Sense’ drive mode, but if you switch to ‘Sport’ then the step-change is more noticeable.